Borneo [Malaysia and Indonesia] - July 2009

 I already dived in 2006 Perhentian and Sipadan, easy access and tourist destinations.
 On the other hand, Derawan will be a discovery, a little more off the beaten track.

 Crossing the border between Malaysia and Indonesia in Borneo

 Even when I have crossed the thousands of miles separating Europe from Southeast Asia, it will be far, far away.
 Derawan is a tiny island on the east coast of Borneo, in the Indonesian state of Kalimantan.

-I plan to travel to Derawan from Tawau, my entry point to Borneo.
+I plan to travel to Derawan from Tawau, my entry point in Borneo.
 To get there, it's easy: there are several daily flights from Kuala Lumpur to Tawau with Air Asia.

 I will first dive to Sipadan and Mabul, Malaysian side.
 Then I will cross the border to go down to Derawan, Indonesian side.

 I will first have to spend a day in Tawau to get the Indonesian visa done at the consulate.
 Yes, here, no "visa on arrival" at the border!
-Then the trip itself will take me at least two days ...
-I hate to plan everything in advance, I'm a little obliged, to anticipate my journey.
+Then, the trip itself will take me at least two days...
+I hate to plan everything in advance, so I have to anticipate my trip.

 I made contact with Kadek Wirawan, an Indonesian dive-master who organizes dives around Derawan.
 For those of you interested in this itinerary, here are the practical details that he sent me by e-mail.

 Journey Tawau-Tarakan.
 We leave Malaysia for Indonesia by boat ...
 There is a ferry every day, except Sunday.
 The crossing lasts 3-4 hours.
 The ferry is supposed to arrive at destination around 17h.
 We must spend the night in Tarakan.